-3.3.2 Responding to suspected/alleged breaches

-Any substantial suspicion of breaches of this DCA policy in terms of (sexual) exploitation, abuse and/or harassment can and should be reported to the DCA Complaints Handling Mechanism and will be handled according to procedures and processes for handling sensitive complaints.
+Responding to suspected/alleged breaches Any substantial suspicion of breaches of this DCA policy in terms of sexual exploitation, abuse and harassment can and should be reported to the DCA complaints system or the whistle blower scheme and will be handled according to procedures and processes for handling sensitive complaints.

-All DCA staff act as entry-points to the DCA complaints mechanism and are required to report any knowledge, concerns or substantial suspicions of misconduct to the DCA Head Office complaints system immediately and without investigation.
+All DCA staff act as entry-points to the DCA complaints system and are required to report any knowledge, concerns or substantial suspicions of misconduct to the DCA complaints system or the whistle blower scheme in DCA Head Office immediately and without investigation.